 I happened to be able to photograph the Google Maps car taking a snap of it - and me too, maybe, tho I've never found it.

-As the Customs House has the street address 4-8 Phillimore St, I guess this could be no. 2 Phillimore St. It's complicated by the Fremantle Ports building having the address 1 Cliff St, and the weighbridge is in a line between the Ports building and Cliff St. It's a very complicated corner.
+As the Customs House has the street address 4-8 Phillimore St, this is 2 Phillimore St. The numbering is complicated by the Fremantle Ports building having the address 1 Cliff St, and the weighbridge is in a line between the Ports building and Cliff St. It's a very complicated corner.